pgrondein/GHG_emission_prediction/README.md

 To **limit overfitting**, we can use a technique, **regularization**, which consists in simultaneously controlling the error and the complexity of the model.
 Two regularization modes are tested:

-- Ridge regularization: regression model with a l2 regularization term
+- **Ridge regularization**: regression model with a l2 regularization term
-- Lasso regularization: regression model with an l1 regularization term
+- **Lasso regularization**: regression model with an l1 regularization term

 ### Decision Tree

-A Decision Tree is a Machine Learning algorithm for classifying data based on sequences of conditions.
+A **Decision Tree** is a Machine Learning algorithm for classifying data based on sequences of conditions.
 It is a nonlinear binary decision sequence model.

 ### RandomForest